 How Do I Wrap Cocoa Bombs For Gifts?

 One way to package these easy Christmas hot chocolate bombs for gifts is with a cute holiday paper box or simply wrap them in a cellophane bag with a gift tag and bow.
+If putting them in a box, place a piece of parchment paper between each so they don’t stick together.

 Here are some adorable gift boxes ideas to put them in: